 The switch came right before Perry's successful campaign for the state's agriculture commissioner position.

 Asked at a Dallas builders meeting how he and one-time compatriot Gore could have gone down such divergent paths ("Did you get religion?
 Did he get religion?
-What has happened since then?"), Perry responded "I certainly got religion, I think he's gone to hell."
+What has happened since then?"), Perry responded "I certainly got religion, I think he's gone to hell."media: 20686771

 Though Coleman would later make headlines in a heated 2008 election that resulted in a six-month legal battle and eventual lost of the incumbent seat to Democrat Al Franken, he started his political career on the same side.